 Comprehensive smart security platforms also enable homeowners to access these devices remotely through a smartphone app.
 They can lock doors, review security alerts, manage the heating system — all without having to be physically there to operate the devices.

 With smart home technology, users can perform activities like streaming music, playing YouTube videos, and adjusting individual settings across different devices while only interacting with one of them.

-For example, if you use a smart TV, you can design a workflow that automatically engages your front door’s smart lock system whenever a movie is played.
+For example, if you use a smart TV, you can design a workflow that automatically engages your front-door smart lock system whenever a movie is played.
 With smart lighting, you can trigger lights to turn off, dim, or change to a certain colour — maximising the immersion of your movie-viewing experience.

 At the base level, that’s exactly how smart bulbs work.
 However, these devices also allow homeowners to adjust the brightness, set a schedule, create groups, and sync your entire lighting system with other smart home systems you may have.

-An example would be a group of smart bulbs that automatically dim or change color whenever you turn your smart TV on.
+An example would be a group of smart bulbs that automatically dim or change colour whenever you turn your smart TV on.
 You may also get creative by planning a lighting scheme that highlights the decorative elements in your home with a single tap.

 5. Personal Assistants

-Lastly, the smart home market gained momentum with the introduction of personal assistants like Google Home and Amazon Alexa.
+The smart home market gained momentum with the introduction of personal assistants like Google Home and Amazon Alexa.

-With voice matching, virtual assistants can deliver personalized updates, music playlists, and other content based on who’s talking.
+With voice matching, virtual assistants can deliver personalised updates, music playlists, and other content based on who’s talking.
 Of course, this feature can also be turned off in case certain family members have similar-sounding voices.

 Whenever you misplace or forgot where you put your phone, you can simply use a “find my phone” voice command to have your virtual assistant ring it.